Mohammadbilal-09/AshResumeBuilder-AI/README.md

 cd AshResumeBuilder-AI
 ```

-Then just open `index.html` in your browser.
-That's it — no `npm install`, nothing.
+Open index.html in your browser.

-If you use VS Code, the Live Server extension gives you auto-reload while you edit.
+Or run with VS Code Live Server.
 ---

 ## What's next